-Cleveland police officer charged with urinating on child, attempted kidnapping expected to be sentenced to 7 years
+Cleveland police officer charged with urinating on child, attempted kidnapping sentenced to 4 and a half years in prison

-Editor's Note: See previous coverage on this story by watching the video above.

-CLEVELAND, Ohio (WJW) - A Cleveland police officer charged with trying to kidnap a child and urinating on her at a bus stop is scheduled to be sentenced Tuesday.
+CLEVELAND, Ohio (WJW) - A Cleveland police officer charged with trying to kidnap a child and urinating on her at a bus stop was sentenced Tuesday to four and a half years in prison.

 Solomon Nhiwatiwa was arrested in August.